Bookmark the New Website www.ochlsouthhoa.com

 Please refer to the Play Equipment and Game Courts section of the ARC Design Guidelines for more details.

-The HOA does not have jurisdiction over public right-of-way.
+The HOA does not have jurisdiction over the public right-of-way.
 Please refer to the Snohomish County Parcel Viewer and check the Aerial Imagery box to understand the ownership of areas you are concerned about.

 Damaged street signs - City of Mukilteo Public Works (website link)